 Children will love: Kayaking trips to see turtles.Read More

 The surrounding Riviera Maya region inspires many of the family activities at Mexico’s graceful Rosewood Mayakoba, set along winding lagoons within 1,600 acres beside a mile-long white-sand beach.
 Think Mayan storytelling, Spanish and Mayan lessons and even biologist-led eco boat-trips.
 As if all that wasn’t fun enough, there are also scavenger hunts, yoga classes and pizza- or cookie-making classes.

 Where parents are concerned, the spa is the stunner; based on its own island, it’s designed around a cenote (a sinkhole held sacred by the Mayans).
 Don’t miss the three-hour Kuxtal Sensory Garden experience inspired by the Mayan belief in the symbiosis between humans and plants, or, for tweens and teens, the facials, manicures and pedicures.

 Perfect for families, come with plunge pools, rooftop sundecks and open-air showers.
 Beachfront tapas at Punta Bonita and the popular Mayakoba beach night go down brilliantly with junior diners, while adults prize the haute cuisine at Casa del Lago.

 Adults will love: Agave Azul sushi and tequila bar.

 Kids will love: The themed nights - Mexican, pirate, Mayan celebrations and pyjama parties.Read More

-Twenty-plus dining options range from celebrity restaurants to a burger bar and regular Cirque De Cuisine ‘night brunches’ with street performers and acrobats.
+Dining options throughout are equally impressive, from celebrity restaurants to a burger bar and regular Cirque De Cuisine ‘night brunches’ with street performers and acrobats.